cricheson/Zendesk-api-learning/api.md

 ```curl https://whalelava.zendesk.com/api/v2/requests/118.json -d '{"request": {"comment": {"body": "Thanks!"}, "solved": "true"}}' -v -u guy@place.com/token:1yO4CeBapTn7T8Ag1ZKbusrAwq6in2CD6nIjLsD7 -X PUT -H "Content-Type: application/json"```

 ```curl https://whalelava.zendesk.com/api/v2/tickets/118/satisfaction_rating.json -X POST -d '{"satisfaction_rating": {"score": "good", "comment": "Awesome support."}}' -v -u guy@place.com/token:1yO4CeBapTn7T8Ag1ZKbusrAwq6in2CD6nIjLsD7 -H "Content-Type: application/json"```

+###Help Center

+-Create a new article that is public.

+-Create a new article that only users with specific tags can use.

+-Make sure that both articles have the correct permissions.

+-As an end user, vote on an article.

+-Add a spanish translation to an article.

+-As an end user with spanish set as their locale, make sure that you get the spanish version of the article.

+-Upload an image to an article and embed it in the body.